 Shared Web Hosting

 With shared web hosting, multiple websites are stored and run on the same server.
 These websites will also share resources like memory and disk space.
 If we use a building a house analogy, we can think of shared hosting as renting a room in a house.
 We have our own private space to add furniture and paint the walls, but common resources like the kitchen and the bills are shared.
-However, unlike having room mates, with shared web hosting, you won’t actually know which websites are actually using the same server as you.
+However, unlike having roommates, with shared web hosting, you won’t actually know which websites are actually using the same server as you.

 The hosting company will manage that.
 For the majority of websites, shared hosting provides enough resources and is the most popular option.
-Shared hosting also allows the hosting company to offer this service at a lower price since their cost is divided among multiple customers.
+Shared hosting also allows the hosting company to offer this service at a lower price since its cost is divided among multiple customers.
 In the event that someone using the shared server does use more significantly more resources or you have a sudden spike in traffic, you may experience some performance issues.
 If this happens, you can always contact the web host customer service and have them look into the issue and possibly move you to another server if necessary.

 VPS (Virtual Private Server)